Kings Park Volunteers

 The Returned and Services League (RSL) accepted responsibility for the maintenance and preservation of the plaques along Kings Park's Honour Avenues in 1922.

-Naturescapers are trained volunteers who encourage fun, exploration and learning among our young visitors to Rio Tinto Naturescape Kings Park.
+Naturescapers encourage fun, exploration and learning among our young visitors to Rio Tinto Naturescape Kings Park.